NOTE: I am not at liberty to redistribute the documentation used to build this model.

 Like my other aircraft models, I'll start from the outside, and move in, creating the exterior shapes first and refining them, then gradually moving to control surfaces, landing gear, and a complete interior.
-Many of the introductory steps will be shown in screen-capture video on my upcoming DVD, "Modeling with MODO, Volume Two".
+Many of the introductory steps are shown in screen-capture video, in "Modeling with MODO, Volume Two".

 Setup and start: